opentofu/opentofu/docs/provider-references.md

 Note: This section should be expanded with examples.

+Note: `tofu show -json` and the internal statefile format are different and do not always line up one-to-one.

 ## Provider Workflow

 When `config.Module` is built from `config.Files`, each module maintains: